jcs-instructor/mobtimer/backlog.md

 ## Completed (Done)

+2022-01-27

+- [X] Refactoring: Change mockCurrentTime.ts to mobTestTimer and derive from mobTimer, allowing us to combine these 2 lines into one:
+      From:
+      const mobTimer = new MobTimer();
+      const mockCurrentTime = createMockCurrentTime(mobTimer);
+      To:
+      const mockMobTimer = new MockMobTimer();

 2022-01-26

 - [x] Revisit 0.1 in 3 places (2x in mobTimer.ts & once in mockCurrentTime.ts) - maybe can use booleans in some way (\_expired || !\_everStarted --> didn't work...)